IBM-Cloud/bluetag/README.md

 ## Architecture Diagram

+Below is a high level architecture diagram of the Bluetag application.
+For technical details of the services please review the design and implementation detail docs under [bluetag-docs](bluetag-docs).
 <img src="./bluetag-services.png" width="650px"><br>This an architectural overview of the components that make this app run.<br>

 ## Download the BlueTag code